 Wooden furniture has always been a popular choice for Indian homes.
 However, you’d be hard-pressed to find high-quality solid wood furniture at a nominal price.
-So most of us opt for less expensive alternatives with decorative finishes that simulate the look and feel of wood.
+So most of us opt for less expensive alternatives with decorative finishes.
+These simulate the look and feel of wood.

-Laminates (commonly called Sun Mica in India) and veneers are the most commonly used finishing materials for furniture made from MDF, particle board plywood or solid wood.
+Laminates (commonly called Sun Mica in India) and veneers are the most common finishing materials for furniture from MDF, particle board plywood or solid wood.
 Both of these materials have their own merits.
-While design and aesthetics are an important concern, durability and cost should not be left far behind.
+While design and aesthetics are an important concern, you should not forget about durability and cost.

 Let’s take a look at these two materials and how they differ from each other on all these aspects.